 Risk appetite, and the processes which bring it to life, is an important concept within this policy.
-For certain risks, such as developing its business model and its desire to innovate, WFP's risk taking may be characterized as "risk hungry"; for others, such as managing fiduciary responsibilities and countering potential fraud and corruption, WFP may be considered highly "risk averse".
-Achieving common understanding, both internally and among external stakeholders of what risks WFP is comfortable with and those it is not, is a core objective of enterprise risk management implementation.
+For certain risks, such as developing its business model and its desire to innovate, WFP's risk taking may be characterized as 'risk hungry'; for others, such as managing fiduciary responsibilities and countering potential fraud and corruption, WFP may be considered 'highly risk averse'.
+Achieving common understanding, both internally and among external stakeholders, of those risks with which WFP is comfortable and those it is not, is a core objective of enterprise risk management implementation.
 Where WFP is operating within appetite, it may wish to assume more risk within appropriate authority; where it is outside of its risk appetite, it needs to take prompt and effective action to reduce exposure or mitigate risk.

-Accountability for taking action and addressing risk is another important element of this policy.
-Senior management, in particular regional and country directors, have clear responsibilities for owning and managing risk within their remit.
-Functional directors may also own certain risks, and in their capacity as technical specialists, they are expected to determine the boundaries of risk appetite for their area of specialism and engage with managers who are responsible for decisions.
-Risk appetite therefore forms the basis for engagement and challenge between "first line" risk decision-makers and "second line" risk specialists.
+Accountability for taking action and addressing risk is also a fundamental element of this policy.
+Senior Management, in particular regional and country directors, have clear responsibilities for owning and managing risk within their remit.
+Functional directors may also own certain risks and, in their capacity as technical specialists, they are expected to determine the boundaries of risk appetite for their area of specialism and engage with managers who are responsible for decisions.
+Risk appetite therefore forms the basis for engagement and challenge between 'first line' risk decision-makers and 'second line' risk specialists.
 This is designed to strengthen the organization, providing a mechanism whereby risks can be escalated and decisions agreed with appropriate technical input and risk expertise.

-To be effective and reinforce the culture of accountability, risk management needs to be an iterative, inclusive and interactive process.
-Risk assessments need to be informed by regular reporting of risk appetite metrics as well as from more periodic oversight and assurance activities.
-The risk appetite statements within this policy, therefore, form the basis for internal reporting and escalation of risks and are central to driving the process of continuous improvement.
+To be effective and to reinforce the culture of accountability, risk management needs to be an iterative, inclusive and interactive process.
+Risk assessments need to be informed by regular reporting of risk appetite metrics as well as by more periodic oversight and assurance activities.
+The risk appetite statements attached to this policy, therefore, form the basis for internal reporting and escalation of risks and are central to driving the process of continuous improvement.

-The risk appetite statements have been updated since they were last revised in 2016.
+The risk appetite statements (in Annex II) have been updated since they were last revised in 2016.
 The statements have been consulted and agreed internally with functional specialists who act as Risk Leads for each area of risk.
-Their "second line" responsibilities outlined within the policy are particularly important in embedding risk appetite throughout the organization, providing advisory support for risk mitigation, and achieving the vision for implementing enterprise risk management at WFP.
+Their 'second line' responsibilities outlined within the policy are particularly important in embedding risk appetite throughout the organization, providing advisory support for risk mitigation, and achieving the vision for implementing enterprise risk management at WFP.

 Implementation is further cemented by the processes and reporting mechanisms described within this policy for managing risk.
-Together, embedding of risk appetite, the interaction of first and second line actors, and consistent risk processes, reporting and escalation provide the basis for implementation of enterprise risk management at WFP, building on the architecture of governing bodies, assurance and high-level responsibilities outlined in WFP's 2018 Oversight Framework.1
+Together, embedding of risk appetite, the interaction of first and second line actors, and consistent risk processes, reporting and escalation provide the basis for implementation of enterprise risk management at WFP, building on the existing architecture of governing bodies, assurance and high-level responsibilities as outlined in WFP's 2018 Oversight Framework.1